Bankruptcy Attorneys in Milwaukee

 - A list of all of the debtor’s property; and

 - A detailed list of the debtor’s monthly living expenses, i.e., food, clothing, shelter, utilities, taxes, transportation, medicine, etc.

-There are debt ceilings that determine one’s eligibility to file Chater 13.
-These ceilings are adjusted periodically based on the CPI (Consumer Price Index) but in 2009 the amounts are $336,900 for unsecured debts and $1,010,650 for secured debts.
+There are debt ceilings that determine one’s eligibility to file Chapter 13.
+These ceilings are adjusted periodically based on the CPI (Consumer Price Index) but in 2009 the amounts were $336,900 for unsecured debts and $1,010,650 for secured debts.

 When determining what form you want to file, it is important to consult a bankruptcy attorney like Paul Strouse.
 He can evaluate your situation and advise you on the pros and cons of each type.